sannidhi27/cse15l-lab-reports/lab3.md

 4. `find . -perm -permissioncode`
 (Source: ChatGPT)
 This searches for all of the files with the specified permission code (specific permissions).
-> Example 1:
+* Example 1:
 Here I explored the outcome of the permission code 600.
 Many files were found.
+This is useful to see different specific permissions for different files.
-> Command Line:
+Command Line:
 ```
 sannidhikrovvidi@Sannidhis-MacBook-Pro technical % find . -perm -600
 ```
-> Output:
+Output:
 ```
 ...
 ./biomed/1471-2121-4-4.txt